NoLiMa: Long-Context Evaluation Beyond Literal Matching: Related Work

 \paragraph{Literal Matching in Long-Context Benchmarks.} Another frequent pattern in many long-context benchmarks is the presence of literal matches between the facts required to answer a question and the question itself.
 This fact is not limited to synthetic recall-based tasks (e.g., vanilla NIAH, RULER retrieval-based sets) but also affects downstream-like QA-based benchmarks \cite{hsieh2024ruler, liu-etal-2024-lost, zhang2024inftybenchextendinglongcontext, bai-etal-2024-longbench, yen2024helmet}, which often implicitly include literal matches between the relevant document and the question.
 Although many of these studies introduce complexity by adding similar documents as distractors, literal matches can still provide cues.
 These cues may help models focus on potential relevant facts based on matches, as attention mechanisms excel at recalling repetitive patterns \cite{olsson2022incontextlearninginductionheads, arora2024zoology}.
 We later demonstrate to what extent literal matches simplify recall-based questions (cf. \ref{sec:literal_match_effect}).
-To quantify the prevalence of these matches in popular benchmarks, we compute ROUGE (R-1, R-2, and R-L) precision scores\footnote{We use precision as our metric to measure how many of the question's tokens exist in the relevant context, rather than the reverse.} \citep{lin-2004-rouge} between the needle (in recall-based tasks), the relevant document (in multi-document setups), or the full document (in long-document QA) and the corresponding question.
+To quantify the prevalence of these matches in popular benchmarks, we compute ROUGE (R-1, R-2, and R-L) precision scores\footnote{We use precision as our metric to measure how many of the question's tokens occur in the relevant context, rather than the reverse.} \citep{lin-2004-rouge} between the question and the context -- the needle (in recall-based tasks), the relevant document (in multi-document setups), or the full document (in long-document QA).
 This analysis measures the degree of literal overlap between the question and the context.
-Based on the scores in Table \ref{tab:literal_match_rouge}, \framework demonstrates significantly less literal overlap compared to other datasets.
+Table \ref{tab:literal_match_rouge} demonstrates that \framework has much less literal overlap than other datasets.

 The goal of \framework is to design a task that is inherently simple to solve through associative reasoning, but for which surface-level matching has zero utility.
 As a result, \framework allows us to cleanly investigate associative reasoning in long-context scenarios without confounding from surface-level effects.